-Pooja Majmundar is an Associate Attorney (bar admission pending) at Ferrari & Associates, P.C., where she assists clients on matters involving U.S. economic sanctions that are administered and enforced by the United States Department of the Treasury’s Office of Foreign Assets Control (“OFAC”).
+Pooja Majmundar is an Associate Attorney at Ferrari & Associates, P.C., where she assists clients on matters involving U.S. economic sanctions that are administered and enforced by the United States Department of the Treasury’s Office of Foreign Assets Control (“OFAC”).
 Specifically, she assists in delisting cases for clients placed on OFAC’s Specially Designated Nationals and Blocked Persons (“SDN”) List pursuant to various sanctions authorities.
-She also aids corporate clients in federal criminal investigations, pre-designation, and civil asset forfeiture matters.
+She also aids clients in pre-designation, licensing, and compliance matters.

 Ms. Majmundar has extensive legal experience in both the private and public sectors, in civil and criminal cases, as well as in affirmative and defense litigation.
 Before joining Ferrari & Associates, Ms. Majmundar interned for the U.S. Department of Justice (“DOJ”) in both the Civil and Criminal Divisions, and for the U.S. Department of Homeland Security.
 Notably, Ms. Majmundar interned for the DOJ’s Human Rights and Special Prosecutions Section, where she helped to investigate and prosecute cases against U.S. and foreign persons for human rights violations and international crimes, such as war crimes, corruption, violent crimes, and certain fraudulent activities.